Father Gill Papua New Guinea UAP

 The First Night

 Father William Booth Gill was an Australian missionary stationed at the Boianai Mission in what was then the Territory of Papua.
 On the evening of June 26, 1959, he and several mission workers noticed a strange bright light in the sky that seemed to be approaching.
 As they watched, the light resolved itself into a clearly structured disc-shaped craft that descended to an altitude of perhaps 400 feet and hovered there.
+What happened next defied all rational explanation.
+On top of the craft, clearly visible in the evening light, were four humanoid figures.
+They appeared to be engaged in some kind of activity, moving about the upper surface of the disc.
+Father Gill, ever the rational Anglican priest, carefully documented what he was seeing, even making sketches of the craft and its occupants.

 The Second Night

 The following evening, the craft returned.
 This time, Father Gill decided to attempt communication.
 He raised his arm and waved at the figures on the craft.
 To his astonishment, one of the figures waved back.
 He waved with both arms, and the figures responded in kind.
 When one of the mission workers brought out a flashlight and signaled, the craft appeared to respond with a slight swinging motion.
+The witnesses watched this extraordinary exchange for approximately four hours over the two nights.
+Father Gill’s calm, almost casual acceptance of the situation is evident in his journals - at one point, he notes that he went inside for dinner because it seemed the craft wasn’t going to do anything more interesting.

 The Evidence